-Explore ways to own Revolut stock as the company approaches the Revolut IPO date.
-Get access to select pre-IPO startups at Equitybee.
+Explore ways to own Revolut stock as the company approaches its IPO date.
+Invest in pre-IPO startups like Databricks, OpenAI, and Canva, via the Fundrise Innovation Fund.

 Revolut is a fintech startup, neobank, and financial “everything app” based in London.
 Its mission is “to simplify all things money.”